debashisdash1999/snowflake_swiggy_end_to_end_data_pipeline_project/README.md

 - Referencing files by type (initial or delta) helps simulate real-world data workflows.

+- Stage location files are case sensitive, so keep an eye while mentioning the stage location file names.

 - Verifying files ensures smooth data ingestion.

 - Using streams is critical for handling incremental data changes and supporting robust data pipelines.